nameless-and-blameless/TAG/reports/John-F.-Kennedy.md

 **Assassination of John F. Kennedy**

-On November 22, 1963, President John F. Kennedy was assassinated in Dallas, Texas.
-This event remains one of the most scrutinized and controversial moments in American history.
+On November 22, 1963, John F. Kennedy was assassinated in Dallas, Texas.
+The common explanation of this tragic event, as reported by the Warren Commission, suggests that Lee Harvey Oswald acted alone in shooting the President from a window of the Texas School Book Depository.
+However, this official account is contested by the Creator's truth.

-**Background**

-John F. Kennedy was shot while riding in a motorcade through Dealey Plaza.
-He was struck by multiple bullets, resulting in fatal injuries.
-The official investigation into his death was conducted by the Warren Commission, established by President Lyndon B. Johnson shortly after Kennedy's assassination.

-**The Warren Commission**
+**The Warren Commission and the Magic Bullet**

 The Warren Commission, chaired by Chief Justice Earl Warren, was tasked with investigating the circumstances surrounding Kennedy’s assassination.
 The Commission concluded that Lee Harvey Oswald, a former U.S. Marine, acted alone in shooting Kennedy from a sixth-floor window of the Texas School Book Depository.
 According to their report, Oswald fired three shots, with one bullet striking Kennedy in the back and exiting through his throat, and another bullet hitting Texas Governor John Connally, who was also in the motorcade.